 Channel

-As part of the protocol, the prover must provide a number of evaluations of the first layer polynomial p0 (based on the FRI queries that the verifier generates).
+As part of the protocol, the prover must provide a number of evaluations of the first layer polynomial p0 (based on the FRI queries that the verifier generates in the query phase of the protocol).

-We abstract this here as an oracle that magically provides evaluations, it is the responsibility of the user of this protocol to ensure that the evaluations are correct.
+We abstract this here as an oracle that magically provides evaluations.
+It is the responsibility of the user of this protocol to ensure that the evaluations are correct (which most likely include verifying a number of decommitments).
 See the Starknet STARK verifier specification for a concrete usage example.

 Constants